-This "short dreamscape vignette obliquely refers to psychological as well
+This "short dreamscape vignette obliquely refers to psychological

-as environmental and social dislocations. "
+as well as environmental and social dislocations. "

 John Hawk video and sound

-"An abstract lyrical view of the complexity of the things around
+"An abstract lyrical view of the complexity of the things

-video instruments and modern digital devices."
+antique analog video instruments and modern digital devices."

 "Draw Me A Fish" 1:53